 There is also a great opportunity for you to view the aircraft and other military vehicles on the ground with static displays and exhibits which are held at Jersey Airport and People`s Park.
 You may also be lucky enough to meet one of the pilots!

 Chef`s from around the island will create and deliver their own inspired menu`s to tantalize and treat your taste buds by using the abundance of fresh local produce and seafood available in the Autumn months.
 It is a great time of year to visit the island if you are looking for an end of season break and love your food!
-With the many participants ranging from pub`s and bistro`s to Michelin starred restaurants you can be sure you won`t go hungry, especially with set menu`s starting from as little as £10 / head.
+With the many participants ranging from pub`s and bistro`s to Michelin starred restaurants you can be sure you won`t go hungry.

-The island has such a variety of culture`s so as well as there being locally influenced specialities there are other contributions from countries from around the world for you to try including French, Italian, Portuguese, Sri Lankan, Greek, Indian, Thai and many more.
+The island has such a variety of culture`s so as well as there being locally influenced specialities there are other contributions from countries from around the world for you to try including French, Italian, Portuguese, Japanese, Greek, Indian, Thai and many more.